Celine Dion's Success and Achievements in Timeline

 2008: Honorary Doctorate and Legion of Honour

-In 2008, Celine Dion received an honorary doctorate degree in music from Université Laval and was presented with the Legion of Honour by former French president Nicolas Sarkozy.
+In 2008, Celine Dion received an honorary doctorate degree in music from Université Laval and was presented with the Legion of Honour by former French president Nicolas Sarkozy, recognizing her contributions and achievements.

-May 2009: Ranked among the best-selling artists of the decade
+May 2009: Ranked Among Best-Selling Artists of the Decade

-In May 2009, Celine Dion was named the 20th best-selling artist of the decade and the second-best-selling female artist of the decade in the United States, selling an estimated 17.57 million copies of her albums there since 2000.
+In May 2009, Celine Dion was named the 20th best-selling artist and the second-best-selling female artist of the decade in the United States, with approximately 17.57 million albums sold since 2000.

-December 2009: Named "Artist of the Decade" in Quebec
+December 2009: "Artist of the Decade" in Quebec

 In December 2009, Celine Dion was named "Artist of the Decade" in Quebec by Le Journal de Québec, based on a public online survey.

-In December 2009, Pollstar announced that Celine Dion was the highest-grossing solo live music act in North America of the decade, grossing $522.2 million, largely from her residency at Caesars Palace.
+In December 2009, Pollstar announced that Celine Dion was the highest-grossing solo live music act in North America of the decade, second overall behind the Dave Matthews Band, with $522.2 million grossed during the decade.

-In January 2010, the Los Angeles Times reported that Celine Dion was the top earner of the decade, with $747.9 million in total revenue from 2000 to 2009, primarily from ticket sales.
+In January 2010, the Los Angeles Times reported that Celine Dion was the top earner of the decade, with $747.9 million in total revenue from 2000 to 2009, mainly from ticket sales totaling $522.2 million.

-May 2010: Most popular musician in the United States
+May 2010: Most Popular Musician in the US

-In May 2010, a Harris Poll named Celine Dion the most popular musician in the United States, ahead of artists like U2, Elvis Presley, and The Beatles.
+In May 2010, a Harris Poll named Celine Dion the most popular musician in the United States, ahead of U2, Elvis Presley, and The Beatles.

 In 2013, CBC Music ranked Celine Dion's album, Falling into You, 33rd in their list of the 100 greatest Canadian albums ever.